microsoft/dstoolkit-kg-search/README.md

 COSMOS_DB_PASSWORD=    # The access key to the Cosmos DB
 ```

-5. Initialize the KG.
-Navigate to the script folders and run:
+4. To initialize the sample KG, navigate to the script folder and run:
 ```
 python initialize_graph.py
 ```

-6. Prepare the sample data set as JSON files:
+5. Prepare the sample medical data set as JSON files:
 ```
 python prepare_data.py -o [the output drectory]
 ```

-7. Upload the output files to the Blob storage you created before.
+6. Upload the output files to the Blob storage you created before.

-8. Import the file "scripts/create_acs_index.postman_collection.json" into [PostMan](https://www.postman.com/).
+7. Import the file "scripts/create_acs_index.postman_collection.json" into [PostMan](https://www.postman.com/).
 Submit the following requests one by one:
     * send "1_create_datasource" request to create the data source in ACS by setting the following values:
       * {service_name} in URL to your ACS name;
       * {api_key} in Headers to your ACS access key;